dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR02.md

 (mapcar ‘(lambda (x) (strcase x T)) mylist)
 ```

 doesn't seem much different does it. it's actually less clear using (lambda).
 But what if you don't know ahead of time how many strings are going to be passed?
-You'll have to create a loop that creates enough T‟s for that second list which further complicates the first example.
+You'll have to create a loop that creates enough T's for that second list which further complicates the first example.
 In the second example that uses (lambda), it doesn't matter.
-We defined a function with (lambda) that adds the T. (mapcar) then just passes each item to the function, which is accessed with the function‟s argument X.
+We defined a function with (lambda) that adds the T. (mapcar) then just passes each item to the function, which is accessed with the function's argument X.

 Also, consider that the first example worked well because we just blindly passed items from the lists to (strcase).
 But what if we needed to perform some type of operation on them?
 Mathematical operations, conditional testing (if/cond/eq/equal/…etc…) all would not have worked unless they were inside the (lambda) function, which could perform any number of operations in the data.

 Let's take a look at another example.
-This time, we're going to give (mapcar) a list of Month names and we‟d like back from (mapcar), a list of Month names abbreviated to the first 3 letters, with the initial letter being upper case and the last two lower case.
+This time, we're going to give (mapcar) a list of Month names and we'd like back from (mapcar), a list of Month names abbreviated to the first 3 letters, with the initial letter being upper case and the last two lower case.
 Let's use this as our list…

 ```c
 (setq months ‘(“JANUARY” “february” “March” “aPRIL” “MaY” “JUNE” “july” “AuGusT” “SEPtember” “octOBER” “NOVEMBER” “DeCemBer”))